-In addition, Central Michigan University is throwing its weight behind the CMU Research Corporation (CMURC), a business incubator and accelerator initiative for mid-Michigan companies, and Grand Valley State University is launching itself at big data research projects in places like its Data Inquiry Lab and Center for Healthcare Analytics.
+In addition, Central Michigan University is throwing its weight behind the CMU Research Corporation (CMURC), a business incubator and accelerator initiative for mid-Michigan companies, and Grand Valley State University is launching itself at big data research projects in places like its Data Inquiry Lab.

 Online Data Science Programs in Michigan

-Compared to others states (e.g. California and Illinois), Michigan hasn’t developed many online programs in data science.
-Granted, there are plenty of distance learning initiatives (e.g. CMU Global Campus), but focused data degrees taught by experienced faculty are rare.
+Compared to others states (e.g. California and Illinois), Michigan hasn’t developed as many online programs in data science.
+However, there are some distance options available from campuses in the state.